We are so excited to welcome you, the graduating class of 2027!

 Students who have an Individual Education Plan can access the room and receive extra support from Special Education Resource Teachers (SERTs) and Educational Assistants (EAs).

-What is a student card?
+What is a Student Activity Card?
 Do I have to buy one?

 In order to participate in any sports teams, join a club, vote in elections or go to a dance, you will need to purchase a student card.
-Student cards are $30 each and can be purchased at the beginning of every school year.
+Student cards are $40 each and can be purchased at the beginning of every school year on School Day.
 At W-O we make sure that every student has the same opportunities regardless of ability to pay.
 Please contact your guidance counsellor if you have any financial concerns.

 What are some fun events at the school?